PeterS111/Tibetan_Translator_GPT/README.md

 ### Collaboration

-If you are interested in  collaborating on this project please contact me.
-PeterS.
+If you are interested in  collaborating on this project please contact me on P.Sawicki@kent.ac.uk.